mrthlinh/FACTIVA/README.md

 - __RUN.bat__: Double-click to run this file.
 Loop over all files in company names and download files.

 ## Issues
+- [ ] 7/19: Add function "merging incompleted files"
 - [x] 7/19: Select "NOT" won't work in some cases